Questions and Recommendations

 Toggle ItemQ: If we are already on SAML, is there a need to migrate to OIDC?
 Is SAML eventually going away under Okta?

-A: SAML is and will be supported by Okta for the forseeable future.
+A: SAML is and will be fully supported by Okta for the foreseeable future.
 That said, the SAML spec is 20 years old and the standards committees have no plans to revisit/enhance/improve it.
 We strongly encourage custom applications to move to OAuth/OIDC.

 -